Ultikynnys/UltiBake/AddonParm.md

 ### Thickness
 > Taken from substance painter, it's basically AO, but the rays are casted inside the mesh instead of outside.

-> It is important to note that the **Isolate** buttons affect this baketype.
-It basically hides the other objects during the AO calculation.

 ![alt text](image-2.png)